Max's Story: Managing Autism with Holistic Care, Perseverance, and Hope

 We then took max to another kindy and over the weeks the same thing there happened a lot of teachers just didn’t know how to handle him in a class, so he was put outside on his own to play, then Max's behaviour started to change and he was turning into such a naughty boy at kindergarden, biting & spitting at other kids, throwing objects at windows to wake the babies up.

-Margaret played alongside Max and then gave us the news we were dreading.
+Margaret spent time playing with Max, and then she gave us the news we had been dreading.

 After struggling on with mainstream kindy for a while, we were lucky to be able to get Max into E.C.D.P. in Hervey Bay.
 This is when we realised and witnessed first hand, the difference between mainstream and special education units.